emmajanedrews/base-template/_posts/2017-04-18-is-it-better-to-use-a-local-mortgage-lender-or-an-online-provider.md

 ---
 layout: post
-title: Who Should You Turn to If You Need a Mortgage?
+title: Is It Better to Use a Local Mortgage Lender or an Online Provider?
 date: 2017-04-18 11:56:00
 tags:
   - Home Buyer Tips